 Executors, trustees, and personal representatives are all expected to act in the best interests of the heirs or beneficiaries and to respect all of the wishes of the deceased.
 They have a legal duty to do so, and can be held accountable for any wrongdoing.
 Because of the important role played by executors, personal representatives, and personal representatives, a lawyer should be consulted to provide assistance.

 People who are expecting to inherit from a will or who will be receiving assets from a trust can often benefit from being legally represented as well.
 Although trustees and executors are supposed to manage assets appropriately and move swiftly through the trust administration or probate process, sometimes this is not what occurs.
 An attorney can be protective of the rights and interests of heirs and trust beneficiaries and can observe and assist during the probate or trust administration process to ensure that the process goes smoothly.
 If there are problems, an attorney representing heirs or beneficiaries can take action on their behalf.

 Finally, anyone who wishes to contest a will or who wishes to make claims that a trust should not be considered legally valid will also need an attorney to help make appropriate legal arguments.

-How Can a Vermont Trust Administration or Probate Lawyer Help You?
+How Can a Albany Trust Administration or Probate Lawyer Help You?

 Whenever you want a knowledgeable legal advocate to advise you on your own role during the process, or to help you protect the rights of the deceased and secure your inheritance, we are here to help.
-Give us a call at 802-879-7133 or contact us online to schedule your consultation and learn more about the legal assistance we can provide to you.
+Give us a call in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 or contact us online to schedule your consultation and learn more about the legal assistance we can provide to you.